 Rob would go on to study at Seale Hayne Agricultural College, taking him to farms in Dorset, Wales and Scotland before returning to Devon.
 Unforeseen changes in his life, as well as in the farming industry, precipitated a career change.
 Rob decided to turn his passion for the outdoors and photography into a profession and his photographic business was launched in 1999.
 Heather, his wife, joined the business ten years later and together they run Dartmoor Photos from their home in Manaton.
 Rob’s appreciation and knowledge of Dartmoor has been enhanced by nine years of service to the Dartmoor Search and Rescue Team as well as extensive walking and running over the moor.

 Rob’s images have been sourced by organisations including The Dartmoor National Park.
-His work is available for purchase at www.dartmoorphotos.co.uk as well as from various outlets across Dartmoor, including the National Trust.
-He can also be found every Thursday, from May through to October at a Craft Market in Widecombe-in-the-Moor.
+His work is available for purchase at www.dartmoorphotos.co.uk as well as from various outlets across Dartmoor.
+He can also be found every Thursday, from April through to November at a Craft Market in Widecombe-in-the-Moor.

 We hope you enjoy our images of Dartmoor!